PsyChip/machina/readme.md

 ### Usage
 - S : snapshot, actual image from input stream
+- C : caption scene, save to folder along with snapshot
 - R : start/stop recording. it records what you see.
 - Q : quit app
 - left mouse: select